jrsteensen/OpenHornet/ECAD/README.md

 # **ECAD DIRECTORY INFORMATION**

 The purpose of this guide is to help enable the end-user to successfully accomplish the following:
-*   1:  Facilitate navigatation of the file structure.
+*   1:  Facilitate navigation of the file structure.
 *   2:  Provide clarification regarding the manufacturing process of PCB's related to OpenHornet using JLCPCB.com
 *   2:  How to install KiCad 6 and set up libraries associated with OpenHornet. _(optional)__